Shady-shaikh/Shady-shaikh/README.md

 <h1 align="left">Hi 👋!
-My name is Abu Osama Shaikh and I'm asoftware developer, from Mumbai, India</h1>
+My name is Abu Osama Shaikh and I'm a software developer, from Mumbai, India</h1>

 ###